 Leaving a topped off aircraft in the sun creates a temperature rise and a possible fuel spill from the tanks, fire could result.

 Not leaning an engine during cruise could mean that your still air range is about 15-20% less with some engine types.
 Most aircraft engines can be leaned when power is set 75% or below and at any altitude.
-And not only when cruising higher than 3000 feet, which is teached at some flying schools.
+And not only when cruising higher than 3000 feet, which is teached at some flight schools.

 By leaning, the engine runs more fuel efficient and with higher temperatures, the only requirement is that you keep an eye on the EGT and or fuel flow gauges.
 You do not want to burn out the exhaust valves prematurely.
 For aircraft with fixed pitch propellers and without EGT indicator engine leaning can be done by RPM only: just pull, gently, the mixture knob until you reach max RPM.
 If you pull to far the RPM will drop quite suddenly.
 Just put it back in and you are fine, no worries.